Remote Appearances are available via Zoom.

 Availability of Remote Proceedings

 All of the Court’s non-criminal departments have the ability to conduct proceedings that are entirely remote, i.e., where no parties are physically present in the courtroom.
 Some—but not all—departments for each non-criminal case type (e.g., Civil Direct, Probate, Family) also have the ability to conduct “hybrid” proceedings, i.e., proceedings in which one or more parties are remote while one or more parties are present in person in the courtroom.
-A list of which departments currently have the ability to hold such “hybrid” hearings can be found here.

 How to Request Remote Proceedings for Civil Harassment and Small Claims